tinymce/tinymce-docs/get-started/customize-ui.md

 We realize we covered toolbars in an earlier step but they're such an integral part of the experience your users have with the TinyMCE editor that the more practice the better.

-> `*` There are ways to restrict whether the resize handle can be dragged and by how much, which you'll discover when deep diving into  plugins and advanced configuration options.
+> `*` There are ways to restrict whether the resize handle can be dragged, which you'll discover when deep diving into plugins and advanced configuration options.

 {% assign_page next_page = "/get-started/upload-images/index.html" %}
 {% include next-step.html next=next_page %}